 The use or disposal of non-conforming raw milk should be recorded, including details of date and milk volumes involved.
 The reason for failure of the milk to meet requirements should be documented and appropriate corrective action taken and recorded.

-Additional considerations for production of milk for raw milk products
+Collection and transport of milk for raw milk products